robertchase/txt2tufte/README.md

 file will not automatically point to *all* the articles&mdash;just the ones you specify, and in just the order you specify.

-The lines containing `name-of-article-text-file` tell `index.py` to look for a text file named `src/{name-of-article-text-file}.txt` (the value of `src` can be changed by setting the `INDEX_SRC` environment variable&mdash;the value of `.txt` is hard-coded).
+The lines containing (for example) `first-article.txt` tell `index.py` to look for a text file named `src/{first-article.txt}` (the value of `src` can be changed by setting the `INDEX_SRC` environment variable).
-The title of the article
+The text file is opened and the title and description of the article are extracted.
-is extracted from the referenced text file.

 The expected layout is something like this: